 - Implemented efficient inventory strategies by setting up a combination of fulfilled-by-Amazon, fulfilled-by-merchant, and seller-fulfilled prime shipping

-- Organized inventory for better order management for PTP warehouse team, saving 2-3 hours per day
+- Organized inventory for better order management for the PTP warehouse team, saving 2-3 hours per day

 - Branding: Rebranded PTP’s network and brand assets, resulting in an improved online presence

-Though PTP was adept at providing services to brand retailers around the globe, taking on the ecommerce expansion to Amazon proved to be difficult.
-It’s an obstacle that many sellers who are successful outside of Amazon don’t realize: Amazon is an ecommerce animal all it’s own.
-The lack of experience of dealing within this specific online marketplace landscape is an attribute that’s proven to be incurably detrimental to many accounts.
+Though PTP was adept at providing services to brand retailers around the globe, taking on the e-commerce expansion to Amazon proved to be difficult.
+It’s an obstacle that many sellers who are successful outside of Amazon don’t realize: Amazon is an e-commerce animal all its own.
+The lack of experience in dealing with this specific online marketplace landscape is an attribute that’s proven to be incurably detrimental to many accounts.

-Lab 916’s undertaking of optimizing this aspect of PTP’s administrative operations has has saved the company countless hours in navigating the already confusing seller central dashboard.
-The efficient grouping of the complicated inventory (various bags in different sizes, styles and colors) helped with Amazon SEO to increase customer pageviews and purchases.
+Lab 916’s undertaking of optimizing this aspect of PTP’s administrative operations has saved the company countless hours in navigating the already confusing seller central dashboard.
+The efficient grouping of the complicated inventory (various bags in different sizes, styles, and colors) helped with Amazon’s SEO to increase customer page views and purchases.
 Addressing the operational knit of the company paved the way for a smoother listing optimization process.

 Product Page Optimization

-Creating high-resolution photography assets and keyword-rich copy were essential to increase the rate of sales conversions.
+Creating high-resolution photography assets and keyword-rich copy was essential to increase the rate of sales conversions.
 This fueled the exponential increase in sales before the ad campaigns were narrowed.
-Restructuring the thumbnail images, bullet point, and product description copy were rooted in providing consumers with information relevant to their purchase needs.
+Restructuring the thumbnail images, bullet points, and product description copy was rooted in providing consumers with information relevant to their purchase needs.

 Converting impressions into sales on Amazon requires strategically building listings and storefronts with marketing, shopping psychology, and sales insights.
-In order to increase sales, Lab 916 combined product pages of similar products by size and color, incorporated product dimensions within the description, and provided references on each listing to prevent customer bounce rates.
+To increase sales, Lab 916 combined product pages of similar products by size and color, incorporated product dimensions within the description and provided references on each listing to prevent customer bounce rates.
 This allows the consumer to access all variations of the product, without leaving the product page to purchase from other competitor listings.